ibm-cloud-docs/pattern-pvs-ibmi-resiliency/networking-design.md

 # Network design
 {: #network-design}

 Network design is a pivotal element in crafting a resilient architecture.
 It outlines the interconnections and communication pathways among various solution components.
-This process entails choosing optimal network connections for replication, while also taking into account the effects of bandwidth and distance on network latency.
-In this section, we dive into the essential networking considerations for enhancing resilience through effective network design.
+This process entails choosing optimal network connections for replication, while also considering the effects of bandwidth and distance on network latency.
+In this section, the essential networking considerations for enhancing resilience through effective network design are discussed.

 This resiliency pattern uses a two-region deployment for disaster recovery.
 The requirements for the network aspect for the resiliency on {{site.data.keyword.powerSysShort}} workloads pattern focus on: